-- The Development Management DPD proposes 15 policies to manage various aspects of development across the City.
-The policies have emerged through a process of consultation within Birmingham City Council and with interested parties.
+The Development Management DPD proposes 16 policies to manage various aspects of development across the City.
+The policies have emerged through a process of consultation within

+Birmingham City Council and with interested parties.
 In reaching the proposed policies, options have been considered in most cases.
-This took account of the following factors: - ▶ To what extent the policy is required in light of the City Council's corporate objectives and national planning policy. - ▶ To what extent there is a reasonable need to update the existing policy (which is the most common instance). - ▶ To what extent a potential alternative approach would ensure efficient and effective management of development to meet local needs and priorities to address the specific issues identified in the Scoping Report. - ▶ To what extent a potential alternative could be pursued without placing an unreasonable burden on applicants or the decision making process (such as through requirements for supporting information). - In consequence, alternatives that have been considered have included: - Having no policy; - Reliance on national policy (i.e. the NPPF); - Using the existing UDP policy; - Variations on the proposed policy.
+This took account of the following factors:

+- the extent to which the policy is required in light of the City Council's corporate objectives and national planning policy; - the extent to which there is a reasonable need to update the existing policy (which is the most common instance); - the extent to which a potential alternative approach would ensure efficient and effective management of development to meet local needs and priorities to address the specific issues identified; - the extent to which a potential alternative could be pursued without placing an unreasonable burden on applicants or the decision making process (such as through requirements for supporting information). - In consequence, alternatives that have been considered have included: - having no policy; - reliance on national policy (i.e. the NPPF); - using the existing UDP policy; - variations on the proposed policy. - The development of such alternatives have been considered on a case by case basis, to ensure only those that are reasonable, realistic and achievable are subject to appraisal.
+In comes instances when considering individual policies, no reasonable alternatives have been identified.